utkarshaaaaa/Monopoly-Player-Manager/README.md

 ## Overview

 A digital banking system for Monopoly where players can buy property, add money, and send money to other players.
 The game can be restarted using a Game ID.
-This application is deployed on Render.
+This application is deployed on Render.Hope you enjoy the application :)

 ## Features